ankurchavda/streamify/setup/airflow.md

   - This dag will run hourly at the 5th minute and perform transformations to create the dimensions and fact.
 ![streamify_dag](../images/streamify_dag.png)

+  - DAG Flow -
+    - We first create an external table for the data that was received in the past hour.
+    - We then create an empty table to which our hourly data will be appended.
+Usually, this will only ever run in the first run.
+    - Then we insert or append the hourly data, into the table.
+    - And then, delete the external table.
+    - Finally, run the dbt transformation, to create our dimensions and facts.

 ### dbt

 The transformations happen using dbt which is triggered by Airflow.
 The dbt lineage should look something like this -